Frequently Asked Questions

-Our banana plants are clean-sourced, virus-tested, propagated under sterile laboratory conditions and grown in soil-free potting medium in our frog-friendly nursery.
+Our banana plants are clean-sourced, virus-tested, propagated under sterile laboratory conditions and grown in soil-free potting medium in our frog-friendly accredited nursery.

 If you follow our guidelines and nurture a sucker or two for the following year, you should get FREE banana plants every year for the next 5-7 years!

 The plants are grown in 120mm forestry tubes, and they are approximately 300mm – 600mm tall.
 The pot is wrapped in a plastic bag to retain moisture, the plant is placed into a poster tube, and the plant is secured to the end cap, to prevent it from sliding around in transit, endeavoring to minimise transit damage.
 Every effort is made to ensure the plants are packed as carefully as possible, and they are delivered by Australia Post.

 Please read the Delivery section, see tab above.

 Do you ship plants interstate?